 Keeping up with new social media and analytics buzzwords, learning what they all mean, and understanding their importance can easily become overwhelming.
 To make your life easier, we’ve identified and defined 41 of the most important ones and explained why they matter.

-By the way, with Simply Measured reports you can track and analyze all of these plus more, as there are 750 different metrics available.
+By the way, with our cross-channel social media reporting you can track and analyze all of these plus more, as there are 750 different metrics available.

 The people who chose to join the social media community for a particular brand.
 Each social channel has it’s own terminology: Facebook – Fans or Likes; Twitter – Followers; Google+ – Circlers; YouTube – Subscribers; and Pinterest – Followers.